Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nukem (Intermediate) Linux Box.md

 #SETUIDDosboxLinuxPrivilegeEscalation

-#### -Naviged to GTFOBins website and found binary dosbox with SETUID:
+#### -Navigated to GTFOBins website and found binary dosbox with SETUID:

 ![](Images/Pasted%20image%2020221026142247.png)